Skip to main content

 For women, particularly during the perimenopausal and postmenopausal transitions, hormonal therapy addresses a different set of symptomatic and physiological changes.
 Protocols are carefully calibrated to restore balance and alleviate discomfort.

-Low-dose is increasingly recognized for its benefits in women, particularly for improving libido, energy levels, and cognitive clarity.
+Low-dose testosterone therapy is increasingly recognized for its benefits in women, particularly for improving libido, energy levels, and cognitive clarity.
 It is typically administered via weekly subcutaneous injections at a much lower dose than for men.
 Progesterone is another key component, especially for women who have a uterus, as it provides endometrial protection when estrogen is used.

 It also has calming effects and can improve sleep quality.
 Pellet therapy offers a long-acting delivery method for testosterone, implanting small pellets under the skin that release the hormone slowly over several months.